an0nymoos3/GPU-currency/README.md

   - More currency conversions.
   - A website for easier conversions, without the need to download a binary.
   - A public API for developers to offer GPUD as a currency to their customers.

+## Shout out
+Big thanks to `https://bestvaluegpu.com/` for an awesome website tracking GPU prices.